- April 20, 2023

 The Parabolic SAR (Stop and Reverse) is a technical indicator that helps traders identify potential trend reversals in the market.

 To use it effectively, you should use it in combination in a trading strategy with other indicators and established clear entry and exit points based on its signals.

 What Is The Parabolic Sar?

-The Parabolic Sar (stop and reverse indicator) by J. Welles Wilder, is a trading indicator used in markets with a strong trend to determine buy and sell signals for your chosen trading instrument.
+The Parabolic Sar (stop and reverse indicator) by J. Welles Wilder, is a trading indicator that can be used for a few purposes:

 How Is The Parabolic Sar Calculated?

 Using the most extreme price value, the PS uses the following calculation to plot:

 The calculation is: SARn+1= SARn + α(EP – SARn)